Pieter Pourbus: Birth and origin

 Pourbus' moved to Bruges, perhaps because Bruges was known to be a city that produces excellent painting, although that reputation was waning when Pourbus arrived.

 Bruges was familiar territory for Gouda residents.
 Pourbus would have heard many stories about the city of Bruges when growing up.
 The two cities were closely connected by the beer trade, which was the leading line of business in Gouda at the time.
 Before he went to Bruges, he may have studied his craft with Utrecht-based painters such as Jan van Scorel or the Leiden masters.
 Recent technical research suggests Leiden, more so than Utrecht.

-Lucas van Leyden and Cornelis Engelbrechtsz passed away when Pourbus was still a child, but he may have come into contact with Engelbrechtsz's three sons, Cornelis, Lucas, and Pieter Cornelisz Kunst, who followed in their father's footsteps and became painters in their own right.
+Lucas van Leyden and Cornelis Engelbrechtsz died when Pourbus was still a child, but he may have come into contact with Engelbrechtsz's three sons, Cornelis, Lucas, and Pieter Cornelisz Kunst, who followed in their father's footsteps and became painters in their own right.

 Pourbus in Bruges

 Shortly after he registered with the Bruges Guild of Saint Luke, Pieter Pourbus married Anna, the youngest daughter of painter Lancelot Blondeel.
 His marriage to the daughter of an established artist lacking any male heirs became very important for his reputation and further career as a painter.
 In 1545 or 1546, Pourbus' son, Frans ('the Elder'), was born, who later became a prominent artist in his own right.

 Pourbus became a member of the Crossbowmen's Guild of St George and often visited the rhetorician meetings organised by the Chamber of the Holy Spirit.
 Blondeel, who was a well-respected person there, may have introduced him.
 Otherwise, very few concrete details of Pourbus' first few years in Bruges are known.
 It would appear that he initially operated as a student of Blondeel.